-8- The Subjection & Arrangement of the Universe
+8- The Subjection and Arrangement of the Universe

-recent scientific discoveries, this universe isnothing – not even a single atom or can go out of control.
-This precision accuracy theuniverse lead, without doubt, to the fact that this universe is created by the one Omnipotent creator who holds it together, controls it and arranges it.
+Based on recent scientific discoveries, this universe is tightly controlled; nothing – not even a single atom or less can go out of control.
+This precision, accuracy and the uniformity the universe lead, without doubt, to the fact that this universe is created by the one Omnipotent creator who holds it together, controls it and arranges it.

 (o Him belong the keys of the heavens and earth; He extends provision to whom He wills or restricts it.
 Indeed, He is All-Knowing of all things.) {42/12}